chef/chef-web-docs/chef_master/source/about_chefdk.rst

    * - Cookstyle
      - A Rubocop-based style-checking tool for writing clean cookbooks.
    * - Delivery CLI
      - A command-line tool for continuous delivery workflow.
-Is used to setup and execute phase jobs on an Chef Automate server.
+Is used to setup and execute phase jobs on a Chef Automate server.
    * - Fauxhai
      - A gem for mocking Ohai data in ChefSpec tests.
    * - Foodcritic